 A quick note on sugar: Most sources suggest 1 1/3 cup of sugar for a gallon of tea.
 I use close to 2 cups, in part because I like to let mine ferment for longer than is typical.
 I know this seems like a lot, but the SCOBY feeds on the sugar, so a finished kombucha has a low sugar content.
 You can see what you like, but don’t try drastically cutting the sugar or eliminating it.
 Your SCOBY has a sweet tooth and needs it to do it’s job.

 Traditional knowledge has dictated that kombucha tea should be made with regular white sugar.
 Organic cane sugar also works well, and some may choose it because it is non-GMO.
-However, if you’re interested in trying other sugar sources then read the very interesting article Does Kombucha Really Need White Sugar?
+However, if you’re interested in trying other sugar sources then view the article What Kind of Sugars Can I Use in Kombucha?

 You will remove your tea bags and compost them, then fill the jar with cold water to about three quarters.
 Test it with your finger as the goal is to have the liquid come to room temperature.
 You will then pour starter liquid into the jar from the top your finished kombucha (or your SCOBY liquid, if this is your first go).
 Make sure to leave room for your SCOBY, then add it to the jar.
 It may float or it may sink; it doesn’t matter.
 If, for some reason, you don’t have starter liquid then you can still make kombucha without it; you will just need to let it ferment longer.